ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 **LM configs:** The Language-model-specific parameters located in `./inc/server/lm/lm_configs.hpp`:

 * `lm_word_index` - the word index type to be used, the possible values are:
-     * `basic_word_index` - the basic word index that just loads the uni-grams in the same order as in the LM model file and gives them consequtive id values.
+     * `basic_word_index` - the basic word index that just loads the uni-grams in the same order as in the LM model file and gives them consecutive id values.
-     * `counting_word_index` - the basic word index that counts the number of times the unigram occurs in the LM model file and gives lower ids to the more frequent unigrams.
-This ensures some performance boost (within 10%) when querying certain types of langue models but requires longer loading times.
+     * `counting_word_index` - the basic word index that counts the number of times the uni-gram occurs in the LM model file and gives lower ids to the more frequent uni-grams.
+This ensures some performance boost (within 10%) when querying certain types of language models but requires longer loading times.
      * `optimizing_word_index<basic_word_index>` - the optimizing word index is based on the linear probing hash map so it is the fastest, it uses a basic word index as a bootstrap word index for issuing the ids.
      * `optimizing_word_index<counting_word_index>` - the optimizing word index is based on the linear probing hash map so it is the fastest, it uses a counting word index as a bootstrap word index for issuing the ids.
-     * `hashing_word_index` - the hashing word index is a discontinuous word index that does not issue the unigram ids consequently but rather associates each unigram with its hash value, the latter is taken to be a unique identifier.
+     * `hashing_word_index` - the hashing word index is a discontinuous word index that does not issue the uni-gram ids consequently but rather associates each uni-gram with its hash value, the latter is taken to be a unique identifier.
 This is the only type of index supported by the hash-based `h2d_map_trie`.
 * `lm_model_type` - the trie model type to be used, the possible values (trie types) are as follows, for a performance comparison thereof see [Performance Evaluation](#performance-evaluation):
      * `c2d_hybrid_trie<lm_word_index>` - contains the context-to-data mapping trie implementation based on `std::unordered` map and ordered arrays
      * `c2d_map_trie<lm_word_index>` - contains the context-to-data mapping trie implementation based on `std::unordered map`
      * `c2w_array_trie<lm_word_index>` - contains the context-to-word mapping trie implementation based on ordered arrays
      * `g2d_map_trie<lm_word_index>` - contains the m-gram-to-data mapping trie implementation based on self-made hash maps
-     * `h2d_map_trie<lm_word_index>` - contains the hash-to-data mapping trie based on the linear probing hash map imlementation
+     * `h2d_map_trie<lm_word_index>` - contains the hash-to-data mapping trie based on the linear probing hash map implementation
      * `w2c_array_trie<lm_word_index>` - contains the word-to-context mapping trie implementation based on ordered arrays
      * `w2c_hybrid_trie<lm_word_index>` - contains the word-to-context mapping trie implementation based on `std::unordered` map and ordered arrays
 * `lm_model_reader` - the model reader is basically the file reader type one can use to load the model, currently there are three model reader types available, with `cstyle_file_reader` being the default:
      * `file_stream_reader` - uses the C++ streams to read from files, the slowest
      * `cstyle_file_reader` - uses C-style file reading functions, faster than `file_stream_reader`
-     * `memory_mapped_file_reader` - uses memory-mapped files which are faster than the `cstyle_file_reader` but consume twise the file size memory (virtual RAM).
+     * `memory_mapped_file_reader` - uses memory-mapped files which are faster than the `cstyle_file_reader` but consume twice the file size memory (virtual RAM).
 * `lm_builder_type` - currently there is just one builder type available: `lm_basic_builder<lm_model_reader>`.

 Note that not all of the combinations of the `lm_word_index` and `lm_model_type` can work together, this is reported runtime after the program is build.
 Some additional details on the preferred configurations can be also found in the `./inc/server/lm/lm_consts.hpp` header file comments.
 The default, and the most optimal performance/memory ratio configuration, is: